Crowdfunding for Invest in ME Research

 Myalgic Encephalomyelitis (muscle, brain, spinal cord, inflammation) is neurological (WHO ICD-10 G93.3).

 ME involves the immune system, most of the immune system is sited in the gut, dysregulation of the gut-brain axis has been implicated in other neurological diseases in recent years.

 We initially crowdfunded £100,000 to enable the biomedical research programme to get underway in 2013 (patient samples taken from 2014).
 This had not been done in UK before and the success was thanks to extraordinary efforts and dedication of supporters including fellow patients, carers, families and friends.

 The Let’s Do It for ME campaign was launched July 2011 by severely ill patients to support Invest in ME Research in their work to establish a biomedical model UK Centre of Excellence for ME.

-By end July 2019 £900,000 has been raised and pledged for Invest in ME Research projects completed, ongoing, or in the pipeline.
+Over £960,000 has been raised and pledged for Invest in ME Research projects completed, ongoing, or in the pipeline.
 The Invest in ME Research Centre of Excellence model involves medical education and professional development as well as bioscience to find biomarkers, diagnostic tests, and treatments.

 What has been funded so far?